 As the venue changed management, tenants and capacity, one thing has remained constant; its role as a Canadian landmark, holding memories as strong as the hands that built it.
 The Gardens was recognized as a National Historic Site of Canada in 2007.

 Over the past 81 years, the Gardens has been a home to two soccer teams, two lacrosse teams, five hockey teams, and three basketball teams.
 It now welcomes six Ryerson Rams CIS men’s and women’s teams.
-With its renovation nearly complete, the Mattamy Athletic Centre at the Gardens features a full-sized ice rink accommodating over 2,600 fans, a multi-purpose court for basketball and volleyball, multiple studios, and a high-performance gym.
+With its renovation nearly complete, the Mattamy Athletic Centre features a full-sized ice rink that can accommodate 2,539 seated fans, a multi-purpose court for basketball and volleyball, multiple studios, and a high-performance gym.
 The revitalization of the Gardens promises to bring the community back into its historic home, and hopes to serve the Ryerson Rams with as much spirit and success as the many great teams before them.
 Prominently set in the heart of Toronto and in the heart of Canadians, we are very excited to say “Welcome back to the Gardens”.

 Learn more about: The Renovation